stat850-unl/project-we-r-pab/README.md

 *tie: character indicating if the game ended in a tie

-+day: character indicating the abbreviated day of the week the game was played +date: character indicating the date the game was played on +time: time variable indicating the time the game started
+*day: character indicating the abbreviated day of the week the game was played

+*date: character indicating the date the game was played on

+*time: time variable indicating the time the game started
-  + times are given in military time and the time zone used is EST +pts_win: numeric value for the number of points scored by the winning team +pts_loss: numeric value for the number of points scored by the losing team +yds_win: numeric value for the number of yards gained by the winning team +turnovers_win: numeric value for the number of turnovers by the winning team
+  + times are given in military time and the time zone used is EST

+*pts_win: numeric value for the number of points scored by the winning team

+*pts_loss: numeric value for the number of points scored by the losing team

+*yds_win: numeric value for the number of yards gained by the winning team

+*turnovers_win: numeric value for the number of turnovers by the winning team
-  + turnovers include fumbles and interceptions, does not include turnovers on downs +yds_loss: numeric value for the number of yards gained by the losing team +turnovers_loss: numeric value for the number of turnovers by the losing team
+  + turnovers include fumbles and interceptions, does not include turnovers on downs

+*yds_loss: numeric value for the number of yards gained by the losing team

+*turnovers_loss: numeric value for the number of turnovers by the losing team
-  + turnovers include fumbles and interceptions, does not include turnovers on downs +home_team_name: character with the name or mascot of the home team +home_team_city: character with the name of the home team's city
+  + turnovers include fumbles and interceptions, does not include turnovers on downs

+*home_team_name: character with the name or mascot of the home team

+*home_team_city: character with the name of the home team's city
-  + some home team cities are actually states or regions, but are the official location of those teams +away_team_name: character with the name or mascot of the away or road team +away_team_city: character with the name of the away or road team's city
+  + some home team cities are actually states or regions, but are the official location of those teams

+*away_team_name: character with the name or mascot of the away or road team

+*away_team_city: character with the name of the away or road team's city
   + some home team cities are actually states or regions, but are the official location of those teams

 `##### Load in the Dataset #####